15 Expats Talk about Health Insurance and Healthcare in Papua New Guinea

 Do you have anything more to add about local medical facilities in Papua New Guinea?

 "Medical facilities and medical care in Papua New Guinea are generally of a lower standard than in many other countries.
 Access to medical care is limited, particularly in rural areas, and the quality of care is often inadequate.
 The availability of medicines and medical supplies is also limited, and the cost of medical care is often prohibitively expensive for many people.
-Despite these challenges, the government is making efforts to improve access to healthcare and the quality of care," wrote an expat living in Papua New Guinea.
+Despite these challenges, the government is making efforts to improve access to healthcare and the quality of care," mentioned one expat in Papua New Guinea.

 As a foreigner living in Papua New Guinea, will I have access to public healthcare?
 What is it like?